anhtuta/DesignPattern/src/dp_for_dummies/README.md

 Design patterns are intended to help you **handle change** as you have to adapt your code to new and unforeseen circumstances

+One of the design insights of this book is that you should go for **loose coupling** when possible

 ## New words

 - Polymorphism: tính đa hình